 Fashion for Good makes an industry-wide call for collaboration to pioneering local manufacturers and retailers to transform the apparel industry.

-Apply now to be part of our next programme starting in June 2020.APPLY NOW
+Apply now to be part of our next programme starting in March 2021.APPLY NOW

 The innovation programme aims to accelerate and scale startups driving innovation in sustainability, circularity and transparency to make all fashion good.
 We work closely with our corporate partners to identify 8-10 most promising startups for the region in our intensive programme.
 The programme is structured around 3-5 focus weeks, with bespoke support to the startups including one on one sessions with the corporate partners and manufacturers, pilot drives, investor pitches and business support sessions.
 We run 2 batches a year with rolling applications.